lifting-bits/mcsema/examples/Maze/README.md

 sudo pip install 'protobuf==3.2.0'
 ```

-The first step is to clone [Remill](https://github.com/trailofbits/remill).
+Now that we have the dependencies we need, we should clone [Remill](https://github.com/trailofbits/remill).

 ```bash
 cd /data